Hello guys, in the last post I have explained the basics of inverters

-working of inverters.
-Then we discussed the main components essential for an inverter.
+Hello guys, in the last post I have explained the Basics of Inverters along with its types and also the inverters topology in other words working of inverters, then we discussed the Major Components of Inverters.
 Now in this post I am gonna explain the pure sine wave inverter and how to create it.
 I have used AVR microcontroller int his project.
 The reason I am using random microcontrollers is that so you guys get a taste of each one.
 Before starting on sine wave inverter read this article again and again as I have also mentioned the problem i got while making it.
+You should also read the Modified Sine Wave Design with Code.

 I have divided this tutorial into four parts which are shown below.
 This is a step by step guide to design and build an inverter and I hope at the end of this tutorial you guys will be able to design your own inverter.
+I tried my best to keep it simple but still if you guys got stuck at any point ask in comments and I will remove your query.
+This project is designed by our team and they put real effort in getting this done so that's why we have placed a small fee on its complete description.
+You can buy the detailed description of this project along with the complete code and circuit diagram, by clicking on the below button:

 Pure Sine-Wave Inverter

-- Sine wave inverter consist of a microcontroller unit which generates a switching signal of 15 KHz, an H-bridge circuit to convert the signal into AC, a low pass LC filter circuit to block the high frequency components and the transformer unit to step-up the voltages.
+• Pure Sine wave inverter consist of a microcontroller unit which generates a switching signal of 15 KHz, an H-bridge circuit to convert the signal into AC, a low pass LC filter circuit to block the high frequency components and the transformer unit to step-up the voltages.

-- Block diagram of sine wave circuit is given below
+• Block diagram of sine wave circuit is given below:

 FIGURE 1 : Block diagram of pure sine wave inverter